tobiaboschi/FASTEN/README.md

     fasten ---------------------------------------------------------------------------------------------------------------------------

-        fasten/solver_path.py:
+        auxiliary_functions_X.py
+            auxiliary functions class called by the X solver, including proximal operator functions and conjugate functions

+        enum_classes.py:
+            definition of classes needed to specify the problem

+        generate_sim_X.py
-          class to run FASTEN
+            class to generate syntehtic data for the X model

-        fasten/solver_FF.py:
+        output_classes
+          classes needed to define the different outputs

+        solver_X.py:
-          class to solve the DAL problem for the Function-on-Function (FF) problem.
+           class to solve the DAL problem for the X problem

-        fasten/solver_FS.py:
+        solver_path.py:
-          class to solve the DAL problem for the Function-on-Scalar (FS) problem.
+           class to run FASTEN for the FF, FS and SF models

-        fasten/solver_SF.py:
+        solver_path_logit.py:
-          class to solve the DAL problem for the Scalar-on-Function (SF) problem.
+           class to run FASTEN for the logit model

-        fasten/auxiliary_functions.py
-          auxiliary functions' classes called by the different solver, including proximal operator functions and conjugate functions.

-        fasten/generate_sim.py
-          classes to generate syntehtic data for FF, FS, and SF.
-For FF it is also possible to generate a test and a train data.

     expes ----------------------------------------------------------------------------------------------------------------------------

-      expes/sim_FF.py:
+        sim_FF.py:
           main file to run FASTEN on synthetic data for the FF model

-      expes/sim_FS.py:
+        sim_FS.py:
           main file to run FASTEN on synthetic data for the FS model

-      expes/sim_SF.py:
+        sim_SF.py:
           main file to run FASTEN on synthetic data for the SF model

+        sim_SF.py:
+            main file to run FASTEN on synthetic data for the logit model